backmeup/backmeup-indexer/README.md

 Note:
-The Maven integration test profile is automatically executed for this component when Elasticsearch is detected in C:/Program Files/elasticsearch-1.2.0/bin/elasticsearch.bat To manually execute the backmeup-indexer integration tests call maven with '-P TrueCryptTests'
+The Maven integration test profile is automatically executed for this component when Elasticsearch is detected in C:/Program Files/elasticsearch-1.2.0/bin/elasticsearch.bat or /usr/bin/truecrypt
+To manually execute the backmeup-indexer integration tests call maven with '-P IntegrationTestsLinux' or '-P IntegrationTestsWindows'

 Hints